What You Need To Know About Chlorpyrifos

 A gloved hand holds up a slice of a red skinned apple.

-More than half of all apples in the U.S. are sprayed with chlorpyrifos, a pesticide considered too toxic for use in homes.
+More than half of all apples in the U.S. were sprayed with chlorpyrifos, a pesticide considered too toxic for use in homes.
+After a short-lived food ban, chlorpyrifos is again allowed to be sprayed on apples, asparagus, citrus, and other major crops

 Lance Cheung / USDA

-For half a century, staple food crops in the United States — such as corn, wheat, apples and citrus — have been sprayed with chlorpyrifos, an organophosphate pesticide that can permanently damage the developing brains of children, causing reduced IQ, loss of working memory, and attention deficit disorders.
+For half a century, staple food crops in the United States — such as wheat, apples, cherries, and citrus — were sprayed with chlorpyrifos, an organophosphate pesticide that can permanently damage the developing brains of children, causing reduced IQ, loss of working memory, and attention deficit disorders.

 What is chlorpyrifos?

-Chlorpyrifos (pronounced: klawr-pir-uh-fos) is a neurotoxic pesticide in the organophosphates class of chemicals that were first developed by the Nazis for chemical warfare.
+Chlorpyrifos (pronounced: klawr-pir-uh-fos) is a neurotoxic pesticide in the organophosphates class of chemicals that were first developed by the Nazis for chemical warfare and later adapted for commercial pesticide use after the break-up of the Nazi chemical apparatus.

-Today, chlorpyrifos is widely used in U.S. agriculture.
-Generally sprayed on crops, it’s used to kill a variety of agricultural pests.
+Before the ban, chlorpyrifos was widely used in U.S. agriculture to kill a variety of agricultural pests.

 Chlorpyrifos is acutely toxic and associated with neurodevelopmental harms in children.
 Prenatal exposures to chlorpyrifos are associated with lower birth weight, reduced IQ, loss of working memory, attention disorders, and delayed motor development.